 MBS, a Spanish animator living in the UK who goes by the name Alvaro, posted the above and below size comparisons to his channel.
 Previously, the animator’s compared the sizes of objects like like cities, science fiction ships, and even gaming-console sales figures.

 Alvaro begins his first comparison with a relatively small 12-foot-long asteroid, 2008 TC3.
 That one, as its name implies, entered Earth’s atmosphere in 2008, exploding an estimated 23 miles above the Nubian desert.

-The comparison then ascends through roughly two dozen more asteroids before calling a lid on the lineup with Vesta, one of the largest objects in the asteroid belt.
-(For reference, Vesta is 326 miles in diameter constitutes 9% of the asteroid belt with its mass.)
+The first comparison then ascends through roughly two dozen more asteroids before calling a lid on the lineup with Vesta, one of the largest objects in the asteroid belt.
+(For reference, Vesta is 326 miles in diameter and constitutes 9% of the asteroid belt with its mass.)
 And, as the video shows, the gigantic rock dwarfs any one of Europe’s smaller countries.
 Indeed, it’s big enough to imagine its unthinkably huge impact leading to the end of the world.